canonical/mlflow-operator/docs/tutorial/mlflow.rst

    juju add-model kubeflow

->The model name here can be anything.
+.. note:: The model name here can be anything.
 We're just using ``kubeflow`` because often you may want to deploy MLflow along with Kubeflow, and in that case, the model name must be ``kubeflow``.
 So it's not a bad habit to have.

 The controller can work with different ``models``, which map 1:1 to namespaces in Kubernetes.
 In this case, the model name must be ``kubeflow``, due to an assumption made in the upstream Kubeflow Dashboard code.